eagerterrier/MimeTypes-Link-Icons/readme.txt

 == Changelog ==

-= Trunk =
+= 3.2.1 =
-* Prevent double adding of styles if/when the main function is called several times
+* [Bug fix] Prevent double adding of styles if/when the main function is called several times
+* Lower Curl connect time-out, so page loading will be faster if no connection can be made to retrieve the file size of a file.
+* Added note about filter extension requirement to this readme file.
+* Minor code tweaks

 = 3.2 =
 * [Bug fix] filters on plugins_url() could not be applied, fixed